 YOU CAN EXPLORE SOME OF JACK'S INTERVIEWS THROUGH THE 'VIDEOS' AND 'AUDIO' TABS ABOVE.

 "Genial" - The Times

-Jack has written opinion pieces and blogs for The Telegraph, the Daily Mirror, BBC Music Magazine, Gramophone, Slipped Disc, the Royal Philharmonic Society, Jessica Duchen's JDCMB and RadioToday, and a series of columns for Musical Opinion and Jewish News.
+The Times, the Daily Mirror, BBC Music Magazine, Slipped Disc, the Royal Philharmonic Society, Jessica Duchen's JDCMB, Classeek and RadioToday, and a series of columns for Musical Opinion and Jewish News.
 He has been a monthly columnist for the industry publication Classical Music Magazine.
 Jack has also reviewed for Opera and Opera Today.

 Jack is writing a book, 'Raising The Roof: The Colourful Characters Of Classical Music', bringing the genre to a wider audience; it is coming soon to Templar Books/ Bonnier Books.

-Jack is also involved regularly on judging and selection panels for major music and arts awards, including The BPI's BRIT Awards, The RPS Awards and The Student Radio Awards.
+Jack is involved regularly on judging and selection panels for major music and arts awards, including The BPI's BRIT Awards, The RPS Awards and The Student Radio Awards.